 Survival for plants often means finding innovative ways to overcome challenges in the environment!
-In this tour, we'll first explore the adaptations that plants have devised that enable them to survive in some of our planet's most extreme environments.
-Then we'll look at the solutions humans have devised to replicate these environments so that these plants can survive in St. Louis.
-Capacity: 60 students; length of program: 120 minutes
+In this tour, we will first explore the adaptations that plants have devised that enable them to survive in some of our planet's most extreme environments.
+Next we will look at the solutions humans have devised to replicate these environments so that these plants can survive in St. Louis.
+Capacity: 60 students; length of program: 90 minutes